-The service complies with European Data Protection legislation.
+Turnitin complies with the European General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
 When you registered with the University, you gave it permission to process your personal data for a variety of legitimate purposes.
 This includes allowing the University to disclose such data to third parties for purposes relating to your studies.
 The University, at its sole discretion, may submit the work of any student to the Plagiarism Detection Service (in accordance with Regulation 15.3e - see below) and may make, or authorise third parties to make, copies of any such work for the purposes of:

-- i) assessment of the work

-- ii) comparison with databases of earlier work or previously available works to confirm the work is original - iii) addition to databases of works used to ensure that future works submitted at this institution and others do not contain content from the work submitted.
+- i) assessment of the work - ii) comparison with databases of earlier work or previously available works to confirm the work is original - iii) addition to databases of works used to ensure that future works submitted at this institution and others do not contain content from the work submitted.